learn-co-curriculum/phase-0-git-basics-lab/README.md

 > automatically

 > If you are using your own local environment set up, you will need to manually
-> fork and clone the lesson.
+> fork and clone this lesson.
 Click on the GitHub button next to "Open IDE" to
-> visit the lab repository where you can fork it.
+> visit this lab's repository.
+Once there, create a personal fork of the repo
+> and clone it down

 Once you've got the lesson open, run `learn` in the command line.
-Six failed tests should print out starting with this:
+Six failed tests should print out, starting with this:

 ```shell
 this lab